 A test program is defined as any series of tests related to a specific product or a specific product family (refer to OD-2041).
 It may also apply to partial testing of approved products that are subject to modifications.
 Products of similar construction, for which it is reasonable to define a test program package, may be considered to be a family.

+With the approval and oversight of an NCB, a test program may be divided between two or more CTFs, owned by the same legal entity.
+These multiple CTFs and the tests performed by each have to be listed in the CBTR.
+In such cases, the CBTC has to refer to the highest stage of all CTFs from which test data was utilised for the issue of that CBTR (see OD-2037, sub-clause 11).
+When the test program is divided between two or more CTFs, the integrity of sequence testing shall be respected.

 General principles applicable to all the CTF Stages